-The Religious Education office handles registration for infant Baptism.
+St. Ann rectory handles registration for infant Baptism.
+The first step in the process is for the parents to meet with a priest prior to attending the baptism sessions.
 Sessions are on the first and second Sundays of each month at 10:00am for parents AND godparents.
-Baptisms are on the fourth weekend of the month.
-Please call Dona Clamucha, ext.
-111 to register for the Sessions.
+Baptisms are usually on the fourth weekend of the month.
+Please call the rectory at ext.
+111 to register.

-BEFORE YOU SET A WEDDING DATE, please get in touch with one of the priests.
-Call the Rectory.
+BEFORE YOU SET A WEDDING DATE call the rectory to get in touch with a priest or the Pastoral Assistant.
 The Diocese of Honolulu mandates a sixth-month minimum preparation period.
-Besides scheduled sessions with a priest and a "sponsor couple," an Engaged Encounter Weekend is an integral part of the preparation process.
-For information on marriage preparation, policies and guidlines, please refer to the link below.
+Besides scheduled session with a priest and a “sponsor couple,” an Engaged Encounter Weekend is an integral part of the preparation process.
+For information on marriage preparation, policies and guidelines, please refer to the link below.

 SICKNESS IN THE FAMILY

 The Sacrament of the Sick (formerly known as the "Last Rites") is a sacrament of comfort and healing.
 St. Ann encourages celebrating the Sacrament of the Sick during the 7:00 am weekday Mass or anytime (by appointment).

 Call the Rectory at 247-3092 at the onset of serious illness or chronic disease, before scheduled surgery or hospitalization or in the case of an emergency.
 If you are confined to your home and want to receive Holy Communion call the Rectory.

 Final arrangements are made with the cooperation of the mortuary and St. Ann.
 It is customary to call the Rectory before completing arrangements.
 This is often done at the mortuary itself.
 Please contact Barbara Honda at 247-3092, ext.
 115.

 Diocesan policy requires that the Mass of Christian Burial be celebrated in the parish church--not in the mortuary chapel.